 - to explore key protective behaviours messages and strategies for keeping mothers, children and young people safe

-The next group is starting in February 2018 and will be facilitated by a Wycombe Women’s Aid IDVA/Outreach Worker and a Wycombe Women’s Aid Child Development Worker.
+The next group is starting on Tuesday 17th April 2018 and will be facilitated by a Wycombe Women’s Aid IDVA/Outreach Worker and a Wycombe Women’s Aid Child Development Worker.
 For more information please contact Alison (IDVA/Outreach Worker) on 07436 536600.